ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 In the reference implementation, the blockchain is redacted if the chain is longer than 20000 blocks.
 Redaction of older blocks is deferred until a *Superblock* containing the obsolete Blocks is generated.

 When a block is redacted, a few things happen:
-* The block is removed from the Block Chain structure in memory.
+* The block is removed from the blockchain structure in memory.
 * The transactions, which are a part of that block in the `transactions` field are removed from the Transaction Pool in memory.
-* The block is removed from the on-disk storage (this step is skipped if the node is a "Full history node") The redaction process ensures that the relevant data structures (Block Chain and Transaction Pool) remain small and fast, thus allowing nodes with a low amount of storage to process the chain and contribute signatures.
+* The block is removed from the on-disk storage (this step is skipped if the node is a "Full history node") The redaction process ensures that the relevant data structures (blockchain and Transaction Pool) remain small and fast, thus allowing nodes with a low amount of storage to process the chain and contribute signatures.

 ## Generating New Currency

 ### The Problem to Solve

-The Ixian block chain deviates from the more common approach by other DLT projects by not limiting the total IXI coin supply.
+The Ixian blockchain deviates from the more common approach by other DLT projects by not limiting the total IXI coin supply.
 Because currency is lost (wallet keys are deleted or forgotten) and because in any healthy economy the demand for currency increases over time, one of the two things must happen:
 * More currency is generated and put into circulation.
 * Value of the existing currency increases dramatically.